pleiszenburg/abgleich/README.md

 Let's assume that everything in `source_tank/data` and below should be synced with `target_tank/some_backup/data`. `source_tank` and `target_tank` are zpools. `data` is the "prefix" for the source zpool, `some_backup/data` is the corresponding "prefix" for the target zpool.
 For `abgleich` to work, `source_tank/data` and `target_tank/some_backup` must exist. `target_tank/some_backup/data` must not exist.
 The latter will be created by `abgleich`.
 It is highly recommended to set the mountpoint of `target_tank/some_backup` to `none` before running `abgleich` for the first time.

-Right to run the following commands are required:
+Rights to run the following commands are required:

 | command        | source | target |
 |----------------|:------:|:------:|